Written on July 16, 2014 at 4:41 pm , by Paula Chin

 It’s the kind of news that makes moms shudder.
 Jada, a Houston 16-year-old, was drugged and raped at a party with fellow high-schoolers, but didn’t even know it until the video of the assault went viral.
 But it gets worse: Peers started mocking her online, posting images of themselves—under a hashtag that won’t be repeated here—unconscious on the floor in the same pose as Jada.
 It’s incomprehensible how cruel people can be, how cavalier, and how little they think about the consequences.
 After Jada told her story to the Houston press, they contacted one of the posers, who said he didn’t know Jada but was bored and wanted to wake up his Twitter feed.
 But here’s the good news: Jada’s supporters created a hashtag of their own, #jadacounterpose, tweeting images protesting the alarming, persistent problem of campus rape.
 No one should suffer what Jada did.
 And all of us should stand behind her.

-One Response to “Stand for Jada: Social Media Stands in Support of 16-Year-Old Rape Victim”
+2 Responses to “Stand for Jada: Social Media Stands in Support of 16-Year-Old Rape Victim”